 They have been successful at implementing change across the School on a wide variety of topics and, having won the Silver Eco Award this year, are currently working towards the prestigious Green Flag Award.

 In Lower Prep, Expressive Arts is introduced to the curriculum alongside Art, Dance and Music – all taught by our talented specialist teachers.
 These lessons cover everything from drama and group singing to focus and spatial awareness.
 They help prepare our pupils for our productions, giving them the confidence they need to get on stage.
-We also have achieved 100% success in Arts Award.
+We also have achieved 100% success in the Explore Arts Award.

 A starter scheme for Instrumental Music provides bespoke learning opportunities for all Year 3 pupils.
 At Ballard we believe that by giving our younger pupils access to all our GCSE equipment reaps rewards for both pupil and School.